 My plate above I bought a set of them at Tuesday Morning.

-They are very pretty and plastic as well.
+They are very pretty and reusable plastic as well.

 The Belle and Cinderella cookies I did buy at The Magic Kingdom park at one of the sweet shops.

 These are some photos from my Cinderella Christmas